rheamerinv/Hybrid-Pure-GNN-Fraud-Detection/README.md

 # Hybrid & Pure GNN Fraud Detection

 ## Project Overview
-This project implements financial fraud detection using Graph Neural Networks (GNNs) on two datasets:
+This project implements financial fraud detection using Graph Neural Networks (GNNs) on two datasets, namely the Paysim Dataset and the Credit Card dataset.
+In this project we aim to solve these limitations, by developing a hybrid financial fraud detection system that combines Graph Neural Networks (GNNs) with symbolic AI rules to leverage both data-driven learning with  rules-based features

 ## Datasets